heucuva/europi-go/internal/projects/unfoldablespace/README.md

 - 1:1: Triggers will last the same length of the input gate

 When on the Random Gates Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
 The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
 Updates are applied immediately.

+#### Three-Phase LFO Configuration

+By default, the settings of Three-Phase LFO are:
+- Wave: sine
+- Rate: 20.0Hz

+When on the Three-Phase LFO Configuration screen, pressing Button 1 on the EuroPi will cycle through the configuration items.
+The currently selected item for edit will be identified by an asterisk (`*`) character and it may be updated by turning Knob 1 of the EuroPi.
+Updates are applied immediately.

 ## Internal *'Module'* Configuration